cbourke/ComputerScienceI/documents/syllabus.md

 require any coding knowledge and cover PDC concepts in an accessible manner.

-As part of this experiment, you will complete a pre-module survey which will be graded based on completion (25 points).
-You will then go through 3 modules on PDC which includes running and observing some simulations, visualizations, etc.  You may complete these modules at your own pace.
-Once completed, you will then take a post-module survey (25 points) again graded based on completion only.
+As part of this study, you will complete pre-module survey(s) which will be graded based on completion.
+You will then go through several modules on PDC which includes running and observing some simulations, visualizations, etc.  You may complete these modules at your own pace.
+Once completed, you will then take post-module survey(s) again graded based on completion only.
 Full details and due dates are posted in canvas.

 ### Readings